Study Arabic in New York

 Instructors

-Firas Sulaiman has 14 years of experience teaching Arabic at various New York City academic institutions.
-Originally from Syria, he teaches both Modern Standard Arabic and the Levantine dialect.
-He finds comfort in helping students achieve their goals when studying a foreign language.
-Firas is an accomplished poet who has published six collections of Arabic poetry and a collection of short stories.
-His work has been translated into English, Swedish, French, Romanian, Spanish, and Croatian.
+Firas Sulaiman: Firas, a native Arabic speaker originally from Syria, brings 14 years of experience teaching Arabic at New York City institutions to the classroom.
+He’s passionate about helping students master both Modern Standard Arabic and the Levantine dialect, finding great satisfaction in their progress.
+Beyond the classroom, Firas is an accomplished poet whose work, published in six Arabic poetry collections and a short story collection, has been translated into multiple languages including English, Swedish, French, Romanian, Spanish, and Croatian.